 In Industrial Products

-- Production antibiotics like Penicillin and other chemical substances to kill or retard the growth of disease-causing microbes.
+- Production antibiotics like Penicillin and other chemical substances to kill or hamper the growth of disease-causing microbes.

 - Few Chemicals, Enzymes and other Bioactive Molecules are also produced by these microbes for various human uses.

 See More: Role Of Microbes In Industrial Products